Curriculum

 Fellows complete training in the following outpatient clinical settings within the Division of Adolescent Medicine.

-• National Commission on Correctional Health Care (NCCHC)–certified medicine department of the Hamilton County Juvenile Court Youth Center clinic
+• National Commission on Correctional Health Care (NCCHC)- certified medicine department of the Hamilton County Juvenile Court Youth Center clinic

-• Multidisciplinary transgender medicine consult clinic
+• Multidisciplinary transgender medicine consult clinic providing care under Ohio law

 • Interdisciplinary eating disorder consult clinic

 Examples of elective rotations that fellows may complete during their scholarly time include the following.
+These are in addition to the required clinics in the Division of Adolescent and Young Adult Medicine as noted above.

 • Sports medicine